 Sutjeska, why on earth in winter ?

-Travelling through the Sutjeska National Park in the middle of winter is a challenge.
+Travelling through the Sutjeska National Park in the middle of winter is quite a challenge.

-But with thorough planning and a good car it rewards you with picturesque landscapes.
+But with thorough planning and a good car it is doable and rewards you with much picturesque landscapes.

-Belgrad was becoming too cold and snowy for us, so why not heading to the much warmer adriatic coast in Montenegro.
+Belgrad was becoming too cold and snowy – so why not heading to the adriatic coast in Montenegro.

-But between Belgrad and Montenegro there are high mountains with ski resorts and most challenging really bad roads.
+But things aren’t that easy, between Belgrad and Montenegro.
+There are actaully high mountains with ski resorts and most challenging really bad roads in between.
 Therefore an icy road is just a bad idea.

 As the weather meant well and the snow began to thaw, the winter journey seemed possible.